 When you’re helping someone who has relapsed, you may forget to look after yourself.
 You may feel selfish if you put your needs above the other person.
 But, if you’re not taking care of yourself, how can you be expected to have the energy to truly support anyone else?

 When someone has returned to active addiction, remember that they are the one person who can get them well again.
 Don’t sacrifice your own health and wellbeing.
 And don’t exhaust yourself worrying about whether it is your fault or your responsibility.

 Instead, take the time to eat and sleep well.
 Also, don’t shut yourself off from others.
+Spend time with people other than the person who has relapsed.
 You won’t be able to help anyone, including yourself, if your batteries are depleted.